cockroachdb/docs/v19.1/managed-connect-to-your-cluster.md

 3. Now run code to connect to your cluster, this time executing a batch of statements as an [atomic transaction](transactions.html) to transfer funds from one account to another, where all included statements are either committed or aborted.

-    1. Create a `txn-sample.py` file and copy the code into it, replacing placeholders in the connection parameters with the [connection details](#generate-the-connection-string) and the appropriate SQL user and password:
+    1. Create a `txn-sample.py` file and copy the code into it, replacing placeholders in the [connection parameters](#generate-the-connection-string) and the appropriate SQL user and password:

         {{site.data.alerts.callout_info}}
         For `host`, be sure to use the load balancer hostname for the region closest to your client.
 Load balancer hostnames are identified in the initial confirmation details you received from Cockroach Labs.